Non-cutoff Boltzmann equation with soft potentials in the whole space: Introduction

 Concerning the non-cutoff case, the first existence result near equilibrium attributed to Ukai~\cite{U1984} ; he constructed local solutions for analytic initial data in $(x, v)$ having Gaussian decay using the Cauchy-Kowalewski theorem.
 Between 2011 and 2012, Gressman and Strain \cite{GS2011_1, GS2011_2} (in the torus), and Alexandre, Morimoto, Ukai, Xu, Yang \cite{AMUXY2011_1, AMUXY2011_2, AMUXY2012} (in the whole space) constructed the first global solutions in spaces of the form $H^s_{x, v} \left( \la v \ra^k \mu^{-1} \d x \d v \right)$ by working with anisotropic norms.
 In the whole space framework, Strain~\cite{Strain} obtained the optimal time-decay for solutions in the whole space.
 Later Sohinger and Strain~\cite{SS2014} extended these results to some Besov spaces in 2014, and Fang and Wang~\cite{FW2022} relaxed some technical regularity and integrability assumptions in 2022.
-Recently, in the case of the torus, Duan, Liu, Sakamoto and Strain~\cite{DLSS2021} obtained the existence of small-amplitude solutions, that is, in the space $L^1_k L^\infty_t L^2_v ( \mu^{-1} \d x \d v )$ where $k$ denotes the Fourier variable in space.
-Let us also mention two very recent works in the case of the whole space: Deng~\cite{D2022_2}, in the case of hard potentials, who worked with an anisotropic norm defined from the pseudo-differential study of Alexandre, Hérau and Li~\cite{AHL2019}; and also Duan, Sakamoto and Ueda~\cite{DSU2022} who constructed with small-amplitude solutions (as in~\cite{DLSS2021}) in the case of hard and moderately soft potentials.
+Recently, in the case of the torus, Duan, Liu, Sakamoto and Strain~\cite{DLSS2021} obtained the existence of small-amplitude solutions, that is, in the space $L^1_\xi L^\infty_t L^2_v ( \mu^{-1} \d x \d v )$ where $\xi$ denotes the Fourier variable in space.
+Let us also mention two very recent works in the case of the whole space: Deng~\cite{D2022_2}, in the case of hard potentials, who constructec global solutions by working with an anisotropic norm defined from the pseudo-differential study of Alexandre, Hérau and Li~\cite{AHL2019}; and also Duan, Sakamoto and Ueda~\cite{DSU2022} who constructed low regularity solutions (as in~\cite{DLSS2021}) in the case of hard and moderately soft potentials, obtaining also obtained the decay in time of solutions.

 All the above results concern solutions with Gaussian decay in velocity, that is, they hold in functional spaces with a weight in velocity of the form $ \mu^{-1}\d v$.
 In 2017, Gualdani, Mischler and Mouhot~\cite{GMM2017}, in the line of \cite{M2006}, constructed solutions with polynomial decay in velocity.
 More precisely they relaxed the integrability conditions of previous results and constructed solutions in $W^{\ell, p}_v W^{s, q}_x \left( \la v \ra^k \d v \d x \right)$, in the case of hard spheres in the torus $\T^3$.
 In the same framework, the case of non-cutoff hard potentials was treated in \cite{HTT2020, AMSY2020}, and that of non-cutoff soft potentials in \cite{CHJ2022}.
 Very recently, still in the torus and also in spaces with polynomial weights, the case of cutoff soft potentials was studied by Cao~\cite{C2022}.